darash-desai/evolver/README.md

 - `name` - The name of the experiment
 - `end` - Object defining the termination condition(s) for the stage.

 Each stage will continue to run until the `end` condition(s) have been met.
 Once they have, the eVOLVER will proceed to the next stage in the experiment.
 Vials that complete an experiment earlier than others will go in to an ianctive state until the experiment has been completed for all vials.
-Inactive vials cannot be used to start other experiments.
+Inactive vials cannot be used to start other experiments. <br />[[back to top]](#experiment)

 ### Example